Bubblegum (novel): Theme

 Bubblegum is a dark yet comedic novel with the recurring theme of suffering.
 Belt suffers from neglect, as his father continually leaves him for days without contacting Belt or leaving him money.
-His mother also hits Belt, but she eventually dies from a cancerous tumor in her brain, leaving the father alone to raise Belt.
+His mother eventually dies from a cancerous tumor in her brain, leaving the father alone to raise Belt.
 At a young age, Belt also hears inanimate objects suffering and tries to put them out of their misery.
 Throughout a large portion of the novel, these curios that can feel pain live a life of misery inflicted upon them by humans.
 The novel reminds us that no matter what environment surrounds humankind, there will always be people who cause suffering for their gain.
 Besides the pain of losing his mother, growing up in a single-parent household, and having a psychological disorder, Belt also struggles to fend for himself and still lives with his father at age 38.
 Social interaction is very painful for him, and he continues to struggle to do things himself.
 The primary sources of suffering that the reader observes in the novel are either from Belt's negative inner thoughts or the curios receiving abuse from their owners.